nightkr/klocka/README.md

 terminating reverse proxy in front of this, since browsers for some reason don't support push notifications from unencrypted websites.

+## Limitations

+At least on Chrome for desktop, the ringtone doesn't trigger unless the page is open.

 ## Browser support

 Currently only Google Chrome is supported.
 Firefox has support for Push, but requires a